Welcome to the Ayurveda Beginners Guide!

 You can find professional trainings on the official website of Ayurveda for your country, but also practitioners, generally classified by region.

 You have written a book on ayurveda, offer a training on ayurveda, a cure, a product, and want me to test it to tell my readers about it in an objective way?
 Contact me via LinkedIn (link in the sidebar).
-You can also download my media kit (link in the sidebar too).

 Conclusion – Ayurveda Beginners Guide.

 With this Ayurveda Beginners Guide, you should now have an easy-to-implement practical foundation to start using Ayurveda in your daily life.